 We will take time to embrace the merriment and cheer together

-I’m fully supportive of over-the-top holiday cheer – as long as it stays independent of consumerism and it’s something we enjoy together.
+I’m fully supportive of over-the-top holiday cheer—as long as it stays independent of consumerism and it’s something we enjoy together.
 Whether you are religious or not, there is something magical about the Christmas season that can be taken in without buying stuff.
 We’ll enjoy driving to see holiday light displays, watching our favorite Christmas movies, and decorating our tree.
-We’ll spend time with friends to celebrate the season and our friendships.
+We’ll spend special time at home as a family and plan virtual connections with our loved ones.

 We will take time to be thankful for what we already have